Arranging Your Child's Baptism

 Baptism is much more than a joyous occasion or simply naming the child - the church community comes together and the parents and godparents make important promises about bringing the baby up in the Christian faith.

 Baptism takes place during the main Sunday services.
 This is so that children can be seen to be joining the family of the Church and be welcomed into membership.
 In turn the Church promises to welcome and pray for parents and their children.
 At Lytchett Minster Parish Church baptisms are at 9.30 am on the First Sunday of the month.
-At St Dunstan's Church Upton baptisms are at 11 am on the Second Sunday of the month.
+At St Dunstan's Church Upton baptisms are at 11 am on the Third Sunday of the month.

 What about Godparents...?